surzerker/beast/README.md

 ## Credits

 - **Original Author**: Anubis (assumed), for creating the original Beast Tracker.
-- **JimCav.com**: For providing detailed information about the quests, which informed the tracker’s instructions and strategies.
+- **Jimcav**: For providing detailed information about the quests, which informed the tracker’s instructions and strategies.
 - **Alex (Cagedangel)**: For identifying the need for a Web Worker to ensure the timer works when the tab is out of focus.
 - **Sebs (Niizandar)**: For the original request that inspired this fork’s development.